FluidTrust/Palladio-Addons-DataFlowConfidentiality-UncertaintyModelling/README.md

 	- Linux/MacOS: fuzzylite

-### Rectify Eclipse problems:
+### Rectify Eclipse problems / generate java classes from EMF:
-The Java classes still need to be generated from the models made with the Eclipse Modeling Framework.
+The Java classes still need to be generated from the models made with the Eclipse Modeling Framework (EMF).
-- Run ...
+- In the project `org.palladiosimulator.dataflow.diagram.mwe2` of repo (i.), run `workflow/generate.mwe2` as MWE2 Workflow
+- In the project `org.palladiosimulator.dataflow.confidentiality.mwe2` of repo (ii.) uncertainty-integration branch, run `workflow/generate.mwe2` and `workflow/GenerateCharacterizedDataDictionary.mwe2` as MWE2 Workflow
+- In the project `org.palladiosimulator.dataflow.uncertainty.mwe2` of this repo (iii.), run `workflow/generate.mwe2` as MWE2 Workflow

 ### Build and Run Tests:
-Run `mvn install`.
+Run `mvn clean install`.
 This command builds the project and also runs the included tests.

 ## How to use the project
+...

 ## Problems log
+### Open problems
+- TrustAccuracyAnalysisTest - 7/8 tests fail: reason is a higher number of solutions than expected
+- RunningExapleACTest - testRunningExampleScenario2 fail: reason is a higher number of solutions than expected
+- Eclipse error in pom.xml of `org.palladiosimulator.dataflow.uncertainty.mwe2` in repo (iii.): `Plugin execution not covered by lifecycle configuration` and `unknown packaging: eclipse-plugin`

+### Solutions
+- For several Eclipse problems and warnings: Open in the menu *Project* > Clean

 ## Bibliography
+[1] Nicolas Boltz.
+"Architectural Uncertainty Analysis for Access Control Scenarios in Industry 4.0".
+2021.
+DOI: [10.5445/IR/1000135847](https://publikationen.bibliothek.kit.edu/1000135847).
-[1] Stephan Seifermann et al. "Detecting Violations of Access Control and Information Flow Policies in DataFlow Diagrams".
+[2] Stephan Seifermann et al. "Detecting Violations of Access Control and Information Flow Policies in DataFlow Diagrams".
 In: Journal of Systems and Software (2021).
 DOI: [10.5445/IR/1000139064](https://publikationen.bibliothek.kit.edu/1000139064).
 Accepted.